CT-Data-Collaborative/feedback-widget/README.md

 # Feedback Widget

-This website feedback widget opens a GitHub issue with the user's feedback, the URL they were on when they provided the feedback, and user agent info (browser, OS, etc).
-Once the user submits their feedback, they are given the URL for the new GitHub issue.
+This website feedback widget opens a new GitHub issue with the user's feedback, current URL, and user agent info (browser, OS, etc).
+Once the user submits feedback, they are shown the URL for the new GitHub issue.

-This is currently live on [beta.FEC.gov](https://beta.fec.gov) and
+This is currently live on [beta.FEC.gov](https://beta.fec.gov) (see the bottom right corner).

 ## Usage